 I’ve pretty much-covered everything about VGRO here, also mentioning few other great picks from the Vanguard fund house in this article.

-VGRO is really good for your investments – Be it in your TFSA’s, RRSP’s or brokerage.
+As I’ve been saying throughout the post, VGRO is really good for your investments – Be it in your TFSA’s, RRSP’s or brokerage.
 The kind of returns seen here are really good, also the overall objective of this ETF is robust with 75% of large-cap US and Canadian stocks.